Clan of Ostoja: 20th century to 1945

-Several Ostoja families still owned castles and manor houses between the First and Second World Wars.
+Several Ostoja families still owned castles and manor houses between the world wars.

 From the end of the 18th century to the end of World War II, many Clan members served as military officers.
 In the Second World War, some served in the Polish Army (Armia Krajowa), some of them left Russian Camps and Siberia to join the Anders Army, and others joined the British Royal Air Force.

 Hipotit Brodowicz and Adam Mokrzecki reached the rank of General Major in the army, the later widely decorated for commanding troops in Polish–Soviet War between 1919 and 1921.
 Stefan Mokrzecki was also a general in the Polish army.
 Witold Ścibor-Rylski (1871–1926) was officer that emigrated to the US in 1898 but came back to Poland in 1914 to help the Country in World War I holding the rank of Colonel.
 He was serving Poland through the Polish-Soviet War and left for United States after the campaign.
 His service for Poland was widely recognized and he also finally received the rank of General from President August Zaleski.

 Włodzimierz Zagórski (1882–1927) was a general in the Polish army.
 During the years of 1914–1916 he was a chief of staff of Polish Legions.
 Since November 1918 in Polish Armed Forces.
 As former intelligence officer, he accused Józef Piłsudski for being spy in favour of Austria.
 Outside the military service, Władysław Chotkowski (1843–1926) was a professor and head of Jagiellonian University and another Adam Ostaszewski was President of Plock until 1934.

 Adam Hrebnicki-Doktorowicz (1857–1941) was a professor in agriculture development, founder of Institute in Ukraine and Karzimierz Zagórski (1883–1944) was widely recognized adventurer-pioneer, photographer.

-Bronisław Bohatyrewicz (1870–1940) was a general in the Polish army, died in Katyn, general Kazimierz Suchcicki also died in Katyn 1940.
+Bronisław Bohaterewicz (1870–1940) was a general in the Polish army, died in Katyn, general Kazimierz Suchcicki also died in Katyn 1940.
 General Zbigniew Ścibor Rylski (born 1917) succeeded to survive World War II and his wife, Zofia Rylska was during the war a master spy under the cover name of Marle Springer.
 Her information led to localization and destruction of the German battleship Tirpitz.

 Stanislaw Danielewicz worked on breaking Enigma machine ciphers.

 Karola Uniechowska(1904–1955) was voluntary medical doctor during World War II, she also participated in the Battle of Monte Cassino while Zofia Uniechowska (1909–1993) - achieved Order of Virtuti Militari for conspiracy against Nazi government in Poland.
 Stefan Ścibor-Bogusławski (1897–1978) was richly awarded colonel, also for his decisive actions in the Battle of Monte Cassino.

 Stanisław Chrostowski (1897–1947) was a professor and artist.

 Maxim Rylski (1895–1969) became a famous poet in Ukraine.
 There is a park and institution named after him in Kyiv, there are also three statues of him in this town in memory for his great contribution to the people of Ukraine.

 Another Hrebnicki, Stanisław Doktorowicz-Hrebnicki (1888–1974), was a decorated professor in geology.